hetida/hetida-designer/docs/persisting_models.md

 #### blob storage adapter
 (TODO)
 ### Writing your own general custom adapter
-Writing your own [General Custom Adapter](./adapter_system/general_custom_adapters/instructions.md) has the following advantages
+If the builtin adapters are not suitable for your scenario, writing your own [General Custom Adapter](./adapter_system/general_custom_adapters/instructions.md) is the recommended way for persisting and loading models.
+It has the following advantages specific to model persistence:

 * Keeps your workflow modular and reproducible in accordance with hetida designers separation of analytics and data ingestion/egestion (Adapter system, wirings etc.).
-We strongly recommend to follow this approach for production scenarios!
+We strongly recommend to follow this approach for production scenarios over for example storing/loading from inside workflow operators as described below!
+* Faster and more efficient when handling large models as binary blobs compared to generic rest adapters.
 * You may choose a format of your choice, such as [ONNX](https://onnx.ai/) which allows integration into other solutions, even non-Python-based ones.

 To get started, besides the [general custom adaper documentation](./adapter_system/general_custom_adapters/instructions.md) you can checkout the [description](./adapter_system/local_file_adapter.md) and implementation of the built-in local file adapter, which is a general custom adapter.

+You typically will use the ANY type for arbitrary models / Python objects.

 In case additional Python libraries such as [`onnx`](https://github.com/onnx/onnx), [`tensorflow-onnx`](https://github.com/onnx/tensorflow-onnx), [`onnx-tensorflow`](https://github.com/onnx/onnx-tensorflow), or [`sklearn-onnx`](https://github.com/onnx/sklearn-onnx) are needed, just follow the instructions on how to add [Custom Python Dependencies](./custom_python_dependencies.md) to your runtime Docker container.

 ## Persisting and Loading from within Workflows via Components
 A simple option for development purposes is to use basic components for serializing objects to disk.

 **WARNING:** We only recommend this for early development / experimentation as its counteracts basic hetida designer principles.
 For production environments it is higly recommended to use or write a suitable general custom adapter.